Sextuple bond: Known instances: dimolybdenum and ditungsten

 Laser evaporation of a molybdenum sheet at low temperatures (7 K) produces gaseous dimolybdenum (Mo2).
 The resulting molecules can then be imaged with, for instance, near-infrared spectroscopy or UV spectroscopy.

 Both ditungsten and dimolybdenum have very short bond lengths compared to neighboring metal dimers.
 For example, sextuply-bonded dimolybdenum has an equilibrium bond length of 1.93 Å. This equilibrium internuclear distance is significantly lower than in the dimer of any neighboring 4d transition metal, and suggestive of higher bond orders.
 However, the bond dissociation energies of ditungsten and dimolybdenum are rather low, because the short internuclear distance introduces geometric strain.

 One empirical technique to determine bond order is spectroscopic examination of bond force constants.
-Pauling's formula predicts that bond order is roughly proportional to the force constant; that is, $$k_e=n\cdot k_e^{(1)}$$ where n is the bond order, k_{e} is the force constant of the interatomic interaction and k_{e}^{(1)} is the force constant of a single bond between the atoms.
+Linus Pauling investigated the relationships between bonding atoms and developed a formula that predicts that bond order is roughly proportional to the force constant; that is, $$k_e=n\cdot k_e^{(1)}$$ where n is the bond order, k_{e} is the force constant of the interatomic interaction and k_{e}^{(1)} is the force constant of a single bond between the atoms.

 The table at right shows some select force constants for metal-metal dimers compared to their EBOs; consistent with a sextuple bond, molybdenum's summed force constant is substantially more than quintuple the single-bond force constant.

 Like dichromium, dimolybdenum and ditungsten are expected to exhibit a 1Σg+ singlet ground state.
 However, in tungsten, this ground state arises from a hybrid of either two 5D0 ground states or two 7S3 excited states.
 Only the latter corresponds to the formation of a stable, sextuply-bonded ditungsten dimer.